 Hughes has shrouded himself in mystery for most of his life, partly due to the public attention he received, but mostly because of his troubled character.
 In 1979, three years after Hughes’s death, Donald L. Barlett and James B. Steele took it upon themselves to provide a thorough account of his life.

-I think there are several high-level lessons to draw from it.
+I think there are several high-level lessons to draw from Howard Hughes: His Life And Madness.
 Here they are:

 - Stick with what you know.